 In other words, with an increase in the speed and accessibility of information, the speed at which one can access magic secrets will also increase proportionally; nevertheless, a certain threshold of internal motivation must be reached before that person is going to seek out the secret in the first place, and this amount hasn’t changed much when we account for the new speed of information.

 If you don’t believe me, you can look at the other side of the equation.
-A television show from 40 years ago had to cater to a viewer’s attention span that is much different from today.
+A television show from 40 years ago catered to a viewer’s attention span much differently than a show does today.
 This had to change to reflect the amount of relative effort a person is willing to make today.

 cc licensed flickr photo shared by zbigphotography